-Kundalini yoga is one of the oldest forms of yoga that still includes all the original elements of yoga.
-Classes vary between different dynamic postures, static postures, breathing exercises, eye-focus, chanting, and meditation.
+Kundalini yoga is an old form of yoga that still includes all the original elements of yoga.
+Classes vary with different dynamic postures, static postures, breathing exercises, eye-focus, chanting, and meditation.
 Some classes are active and energizing, while others are calming and focus on meditation.
 It's recommended to try a few classes to get a sense of the variety.

 Both beginner and advanced students are welcome as everyone is encouraged to practice at their own pace but please consult with your doctor if you are in doubt as to whether to participate in a yoga class.

 Links to more information on yoga and meditation:

 A two minute animated introduction to Meditation